On the use of Graphs for Satellite Image Time Series: Case studies

 We use the provided split of DynamicEarthNet dataset with 55~SITS for training set and 10~SITS each for validation and test sets.
 This setting differs from our preliminary experiments in~\cite{dufourg2024forecasting} in which only the training set was available.
 It should be pointed out that the validation set seems more difficult than the test set, which explains the performance gap, also present in the dataset paper.
 To reduce the bias induced by model initialization, all the results are averaged over three different random initializations.
 The reported results are taken from the epoch that achieves the highest validation mIoU.
 For this study, and in line with the DynamicEarthNet baseline~\cite{toker2022dynamicearthnet}, we ignore the \textit{snow} class because this class only appear on 2~SITS of DynamicEarthNet.

 Training and testing are carried out on Intel® Cascade Lake 6226 12 cores@2.7GHz with 384~GB of RAM and an Octo-GPU~v100.
 Preprocessing is done on CPU 12th Gen Intel® Core™ i7-12800H 20 cores@2.4-4.8GHz.
-Networks are implemented using PyTorch and PyG.
+Networks are implemented as defined in their original their paper using PyTorch and PyG.